 Do not refrigerate or freeze.

-Keep the ampule in the original package to protect from light.
+Keep the ampule or the vial in the original package to protect from light.

 The following adverse reactions are discussed in greater detail in other sections of the labeling:

 - Serotonin Syndrome with Concomitant Use of Serotonergic Drugs [see WARNINGS AND PRECAUTIONS]

 - Lack of Effectiveness[see WARNINGS AND PRECAUTIONS]

 - Interference with In-Vivo Monitoring Devices[see WARNINGS AND PRECAUTIONS]